carlosschults/100-days-of-code/log.md

 **Yesterday's Progress**: This is the log for yesterday, May 10.
 So, I'm happy that after many setbacks, I finally have some progress to show.
 I've created [a throwaway project](https://github.com/carlosschults/ci-demo) in order to experiment with Travis.
 And I was able to get it working.
 Haven't tried to run the tests, but I'll probably do it today.

 **Thoughts:** It's better to code as early I can in the day, so I'm not tired.
 Will try to keep this in mind, even though somedays there's no other timeslot available other than "really late".

+### Day 18: May 11, 2019

+**Today's Progress**: It's already the 12th, technically, but since I haven't gone to bed yet I can still count as today, according to [the rules.](https://www.100daysofcode.com/faq/).
+So, progress!
+I edited the travis configuration for the throwaway project I had created.
+I successfully set up test running!
+Now, next step is to apply what I've learned to the main project.